Northend Riverside Summer League

 Opening Day, or: Don't stand in front of Leonard's Roc

 The first day of BR Summer League played into Leonard's hand.
 The course legend picked up two of the three CTP's and shot the low-round of the day to earn an extra 2 points and take an early lead over the competition.
 Of course, his low round will make it harder to for him to earn points in the following weeks.
 At the other end of the spectrum, Gary "G'Luv" VanAlstine, James Hurst and late comer Harris Neill brought up the rear with scores sure to be easily beat.
-It's just the beginning and ever ... more
+It' ... more

 The first day of BR Summer League played into Leonard's hand.
 The course legend picked up two of the three CTP's and shot the low-round of the day to earn an extra 2 points and take an early lead over the competition.
 Of course, his low round will make it harder to for him to earn points in the following weeks.
 At the other end of the spectrum, Gary "G'Luv" VanAlstine, James Hurst and late comer Harris Neill brought up the rear with scores sure to be easily beat.
 It's just the beginning and everyone stands a good chance of winning the berth to States in the points race.
 Don't forget to tell your friends about the league!